 Notes: Tracks on the album were recorded between July 1994 and December, 1996 in New York and Chicago, the album was released in 1997 and nominated for best jazz vocal Grammy in 1998.

 Notes by Scott Yanow on CDUniverse page for the album include: "Kurt Elling covers a wide range of music, continually taking chances and coming up with fresh approaches.
 He is assisted by his longtime pianist Laurence Hopgood, different bassists and drummers, and on various tracks trumpeter Orbert Davis and the tenors of Edward Petersen and Eddie Johnson.
 Among the more memorable selections are Elling's vocalese version of Dexter Gordon's solo on the lengthy 'Tanya Jean,' and his spontaneous storytelling on 'It's Just a Thing' (a classic of its kind), some wild scatting on 'Gingerbread Boy,' the fairly free improvising of 'Endless,' and his mostly straightforward renditions of 'Nature Boy,' 'April In Paris' and 'Prelude to a Kiss'."
+(Please complete or pause one

 video before starting another.)